pedroanisio/hello_world_project/docs/api/endpoints.md

 2025-02-09

 ## Overview
-This document details the API endpoints, request/response formats, and authentication requirements for the Hello World Project.
+This document details the API endpoints, request/response formats, and authentication requirements for {{api-name }}.

 ## Table of Contents
 1. [Authentication](#authentication)